 One of the most important factors that made aviation the great industry that it is today is those who have devoted their lives to this passion in the early days of flight.
 They were visionaries who chould really see the true potential that air travel had.
 They were brave and brilliant pioneers who weren’t afraid to explore the unexplored.
 One of those pioneers who have impacted aviation industry to a great extent was Victor Tatin, the French engineer who made the “Aéroplane” in the early days of flight.

-Life And Accomplishments Of Victor Tatin
+Life of Victor Tatin

 Victor Tatin was born on the 10th of July 1843 in Paris, France.
 We don’t know much about his early life other than the claim that he worked as a jeweler for some time.
 His entry into the world of science and engineering happened when he started working as assistant to Étienne-Jules Marey in 1874.
 Marey was a doctor and an inventor studying the flight of birds.
 Victor Tatin worked as his assistant for 4 years, learning from him as he helped in his projects.